 Common warning signs include:

-If you have concerns, the best thing you can do is to reach out to an experienced law firm for a free and confidential consultation.
+If you have concerns, the best thing you can do is to reach out to an experienced nursing home negligence attorney for a free and confidential consultation.
 Ignoring the issues only leave defenseless residents at the mercy of a facility that is putting profits ahead of the wellbeing and safety of residents.